nwjs/node/doc/api/async_hooks.md

 * Returns: {any}

-This method returns the current store.
+Returns the current store.
-If this method is called outside of an asynchronous context initialized by calling `asyncLocalStorage.run`, it will return `undefined`.
+If called outside of an asynchronous context initialized by calling `asyncLocalStorage.run()` or `asyncLocalStorage.enterWith()`, it returns `undefined`.

 ### `asyncLocalStorage.enterWith(store)`
 <!-- YAML